jlevy/kash/README.md

 ### Creating a New Workspace

-Although you don't always need one, a *workspace* is very helpful for any real work in kash.
-It's just a directory of files, plus a `.kash/` directory with various logs and metadata.
+Although you don’t always need one, a *workspace* is very helpful for any real work in kash.
+It’s just a directory of files, plus a `.kash/` directory with various logs and metadata.

 Note the `.kash/cache` directory contains all the downloaded videos and media you